 That does not apply for the reporter column because it is ignored in the import process anyway.

-Also, it's important to remember that only the users who are part of that project workspace will be considered.
-If you have users in your CSV that are not members in the Team page of the project in which you're importing the tickets, the user data will be discarded.
+Also, it's important to remember that only the users who are part of that project workspace are considered.
+If you have users in your CSV that are not members in the Team page of the project in which you're importing the tickets, the user data is discarded.

 Example 7.1 CSV file with non-custom fields, a summary with double quotes in it, and a multi-line description: